AaronGullickson/lab_project/README.md

 5. Once you have all the variables that you need, select "View Cart" in upper right.
 Review your selections and then hit "Create Data Extract."
 On the next screen, you can write a description of your extract, and then hit "Submit Extract."

 6. You will now be sent to a screen with all of your previous and pending extracts.
 You can also get to this page from the main page by hitting the "[Download or Revise Extract](https://usa.ipums.org/usa-action/extract_requests/download)" link.
 Your fixed-width data will not be immediately available.
 However, you will have access to some documentation, including some scripts in other software programs for reading in the data.
-You should save the basic codebook.
+You should save the basic codebook (its a plain text file).
 This codebook will provide important information on the structure and coding of the data.
+I would recommend saving it to your `input` directory so you have access to it from within RStudio.

 7. You will get an email when you data extract is ready.
 You can then go to the download page and download it.
 The data will download with the extension .gz.
 This is a g-zipped file.
-It should be unzippable in OSX just by double-clicking it.
-Windows users may have to download a decent unzipping program like [7-zip](http://www.7-zip.org/).

-8. Once you have it unzipped, you will have a *.dat file that is just a raw ASCII text file with fixed-width data.
+Because R can read in gzipped files directly, we won't bother to unzip it.
 You should put this file into the input directory of your cloned repository (you did clone this repository, didn't you?).

 One nice feature of the IPUMS site, is that you can revise extracts on the download page.
 If you screw something up on your first try (probable), rather than starting from scratch, you can choose to revise an extract and just remove or add the variables and or samples you forgot.